tareq1988/wp-recaptcha-integration/README.md

 Limitations
 -----------
-- Currently you can't have more than one reCaptcha on a page.
+- You can't have more than one old style reCaptcha on a page.
+This is a limitiation of reCaptcha itself.
+If that's an issue for you, you should use the no Captcha Form.
-  This may affect you for example when you have a contact page with a comment form.
-  For old style reCaptcha this cannot be fixed.
-For the new Style reCaptchas this is due to be implemented in the near future.

 - On a Contact Form 7 when the reCaptcha is disabled (e.g. for logged in users) the field label will be still visible.
 This is due to CF7 Shortcode architecture, and can't be fixed.